 Pulses represent the body’s life force energy.
 When the pulse is not felt, the body’s life force energy is drained.
 There is little time to prepare herbs in this scenario.
 Moxa cones must be burned immediately.
 This will increase yang energy and get the pulses going again.
 This is when moxibustion as a first aid kit will work well.

 Here are the lines on moxibustion in Shanghan Lun.

 If hands and feet are warm and not cold, Shaoyin disease’s vomiting and diarrhea won’t result in death.
 When no pulse is felt, seven moxa cones are burned on Shaoyin.

-Moxibustion must be burned when there is aversion to cold on the back and the mouth is not dry one or two days after suffering Shaoyin diseases.
+Moxibustion must be burned when there is an aversion to cold on the back, and the mouth is not dry one or two days after suffering Shaoyin diseases.
 Fuzi Tang can treat this.

 The upper body must be warmed up with moxibustion to treat Shaoyin diseases, which include diarrhea, weak and choppy pulses, vomiting, sweating, and frequent bowel movements with scanty volume.

 Moxibustion must be burned on Jueyin for feeble pulses, cold hands and feet, and irritation on the sixth or seventh day of cold damage.
 Failure to treat cold symptoms will result in death.